The outbreak has affected the international cricket circuit big time, with teams pulling out of the scheduled tournament.

 Pre-season action in jeopardy:

-English domestic cricket teams Essex, Somerset and Worcestershire flew to Abu Dhabi for pre-season practice in late February, however, two guests in the hotel they were staying in were tested positive for coronavirus, and the hotel was eventually locked down.
+English domestic cricket teams Essex, Somerset and Worcestershire flew to Abu Dhabi for pre-season practice in late February, however, two guests in the hotel they were staying in were tested positive, and the hotel was eventually locked down.
 That said, whether the training as well as the games will take place is all up to Abu Dhabi's sports council.

 Feature image courtesy: AFP / Lakruwan Wanniarachchi